aockiji/aockiji/README.md

 ### About me:
 + I'm a student at University of Ghana studying Bsc.
 Mathematical Science, Computer Science with Mathematics
-+ Right now, I’m interested in back-end web development, and python scripting.
++ Right now, I’m interested in back-end engineering and DSA.
 + Fun fact: I can say the first 100 digits of pi.

 ### Stuff I can do